176th Fighter Squadron: Air Defense

 On 15 April 1956, the 176th FIS was authorized to expand to a group level, and the 115th Fighter-Interceptor Group was established by the National Guard Bureau at Truax Field.
 The 176th FIS becoming the group's flying squadron.
 The Group continued its air defense mission with summer training moved to Volk Field from 1956 to 1962.
 Beginning in 1963, training moved to "year around" training.
 In January 1960 F-89 crews were put on active duty status and the unit was assigned an around-the-clock runway alert commitment of two armed aircraft.
 Along with this commitment came the F-89J with an armament platform that included the AIR-2 Genie.
 The AIR-2A was the first US air-to-air rocket with a nuclear warhead.
 In early 1966 the squadron turned in their F-89's for the F-102 Delta Dagger.

 In May 1966 the 176th FIS replaced their F-89's with the Convair F-102 Delta Dagger.
 In the spring of 1967 after a period of re-training in the new supersonic interceptors, the 176th FIS resumed its air defense "runway alert" mission.
 One year later in June 1969, the unit airlifted to Gulfport, Mississippi for summer training, ending six years of "year around" training at home base.

-In September 1972, the 176th FIS won the prestigious "William Tell Competition" in the F-102 category.
-The event, held at Tyndall Air Force Base, included top Air National Guard, Canadian Air Force and active US Air Force units worldwide.
+In September 1972, the 176th FIS won the William Tell Competition in the F-102 category.
+The event, held at Tyndall Air Force Base, included top Air National Guard, Royal Canadian Air Force and active US Air Force units worldwide.
 The competition included 12 teams of 48 aircraft, each team scored on aerial marksmanship, weapons control, weapons loading and maintenance.